Articles and Press Releases about Smart and the Industry

 Smart Press Releases

-Smart Software, Inc. announced today that the company completed its SOC 2 Type 1 Audit, delivering the highest level of data security and availability for customers and partners meeting or exceeding standards in all categories.
+Smart Software, Inc., provider of industry-leading demand forecasting and inventory planning solutions, announced today that the company completed its SOC 2 Type II Audit, delivering the highest level of data security and availability for customers and partners.

 Contact Us Today for More Information